Course Outline

 Network Security Basics and Components

-- Network security Basics, threats and Vulnerabilities.
+- Network security fundamentals, threats, and vulnerabilities.

 - Security protocols – Encryption and Authentication